life-itself/community/content/practical-conscious-coliving-course.md

 > I have so loved the conscious coliving course 🙏🏼🙏🏼🙏🏼.
 I came out the other end feeling like it’s content is a recipe not just for coliving, but for any number of ‘being together scenarios’.
 > - Liana, Community Member

-### This is for you if you are interested in more practical steps to conscious coliving
+### This is for you if you are interested in more practical steps for conscious coliving

-⭐️ If you are already completed [[conscious-coliving-course|our Conscious Coliving 101 course]] ⭐️ You want to begin your conscious coliving journey ⭐️ If you are already living in community but want to make it more conscious ⭐️ If you are curious about joining a conscious coliving community or you want to start your own
+⭐️ If you are already completed [[conscious-coliving-course|our Conscious Coliving 101 course]]<br/>
+⭐️ You want to begin your conscious coliving journey<br/>
+⭐️ If you are already living in community but want to make it more conscious<br/>
+⭐️ If you are curious about joining a conscious coliving community or you want to start your own

 ### You will:

-🔥 Be clear on what kind of conscious coliving community you want to  a part of 🔥 Know what you need in a conscious coliving situation 🔥 Be confident in the next steps you are taking on your conscious coliving journey 🔥 Begin to take those next steps
+🔥 Be clear on what kind of conscious coliving community you want to  a part of<br/>
+🔥 Know what you need in a conscious coliving situation<br/>
+🔥 Be confident in the next steps you are taking on your conscious coliving journey<br/>
+🔥 Begin to take those next steps

 ## Here is a brief overview of what is included in each day: